grahamegrieve/ClinicArrivals/README.md

 ## Contributions

 Contributions are welcome, either as Pull Requests or bug reports.
-You can joint the chat at: https://chat.fhir.org/#narrow/stream/227888-clinic-arrivals
+You can join the chat at: https://chat.fhir.org/#narrow/stream/227888-clinic-arrivals

 If you are a user, contact RACGP IT forum for advice/support.